-Even if you’re not from my neck of the woods, you’ve likely heard about The Castle in the Rockies.
+Even if you’re not from my neck of the woods, you’ve likely heard about the Castle in the Rockies in Banff.
 Fairmont Banff Springs is one of the world’s most iconic hotels, the jewel in the crown of Banff National Park.
 This historic hotel first opened its doors way back in 1888, but has been totally modernized with a swish spa, luxe pool and renovated rooms.

 She may be old, but like most grand dame’s she sure isn’t tired.
-If you’ve never stayed at Fairmont Banff Springs, you’re missing out.
-Even if you’re not a guest, you can still take advantage of many of the hotel’s swish attributes.
-Here are 10 things you need to know before your visit.
+If you’ve never stayed at the Banff Fairmont hotel, you’re missing out.
+Even if you’re not a guest, you can still take advantage of this resort’s many swish attributes.
+Here are 10 things to know before your visit.

-Banff Springs Pool
+Banff Springs pool

-There are two awesome pools to plunge into at Fairmont Banff Springs.
+There’s more than one pool to plunge into at Fairmont Banff Springs.
 Well, there’s a few more if you book into Willow Stream Spa, but for regular guests, you’ve got two pools at your disposal.
 One is a rather large (could it be Olympic length?) indoor swimming pool.

-The confusing thing is that despite being called Fairmont Banff Springs, this hotel doesn’t have hot spring water in its pools The only place you get the thermal water direct from the source is at Banff Upper Hot Springs.
+The confusing thing is that despite being called Fairmont Banff Springs, this hotel doesn’t have hot spring water in its pools.
+The only place you get the thermal water direct from the source is at Banff Upper Hot Springs.

 Banff hotels with pools